 Step 7: Keep It Covered

-When you’re not using the grill, put the cover back on.
-It may sound annoying, but things like weather happen – I found that out the hard way.
-A simple step like putting on a cover can go a long way to preserving the life of you grill.
+When you're not using the grill, put the cover back on.
+It may sound annoying, but bad weather can crop up no matter the season.
+A simple step like putting on a cover can go a long way to preserving the life of your grill.